hoangdai9895/node-slotify/README.md

 # node-slotify
-this app using express and firebase how to use:
+this app using express and firebase. how to use:
 - npm i
 - npm start